 Generally, it is best to keep the room temperature between 16 and 20 degrees C.

-You are not alone in worry about your baby’s sleep especially if you are a first-time parent, there are many very simple steps that can be taken to keep your baby safe.
+You are not alone in worry about your baby’s sleep especially if you are a first-time parent.
+Many very simple steps that can be taken to keep your baby safe.

-Do as much research as necessary to feel that you have a firm understanding of your baby’s safety, and for any further questions or concerns, our team of experts can offer you helpful guidance.
+Do as much research as necessary to feel that you have a firm understanding of your baby’s safety while sleeping, and for any further questions or concerns, our team of experts can offer you helpful guidance.